hsdhatt/SLOS/slos_porting_04/BBBlack/SLOS/readme.txt

 Build Process

-  To build mpuSLOS you need to have GNU tools installed, as well as the make utility.
+  To build SLOS you need the arm-none-eabi- toolchain.

-  GNU tools version
-  :
-  arm-elf-gcc (GCC) 3.3.1
-  GNU ld version 2.14 20030612
-  GNU assembler 2.14 20030612

-  1. CD into the SLOS directory
+  1. cd obj/

-  2. Type: make all or build.bat at the command prompt.
+  2. make CROSS_COMPILE=arm-none-eabi-

-  If there are no errors the binary image is placed into build/image directory and is given the name slos.bin. slos.bin can then be loaded and executed on an Evaluator-7T.
+  If there are no errors the binary image is placed into build/image directory and is given the name app. app can then be copied to the sdcard along with MLO and executed on a beaglebone black rev a5c.
+The MLO file is a bootloader file which will copy the binary called "app" and place it at RAM address 0x80000000.